-Let's say Gary has individual coverage under this Plan and has Medicare as his Secondary Plan.
+Let's say Gary, a Return-to-Work Retiree enrolled in Medicare, has individual coverage under this Plan and has Medicare as his Secondary Plan.
 He has met this Plan's Annual Deductible (\$200) and needs to see a Physician.
 The flow chart below shows what happens when he visits a Contracted Provider versus a Non-Contracted Provider.